CadenEras/Innovalia-front/README.md

 Code beauty provided by Prettier.

 Next have been configuring to be used with the page router, no Tailwind css, with ESlint, in JavaScript, no src/ directory.
-Built-in support for i18n routing providing French and English(US) translation.
+Built-in support for i18n routing providing French and English(US) translation (to come).